DBrittonLinebarger/DBrittonLinebarger.github.io/README.md

 There has been a lot of material covered and concepts to take in over the last three weeks.
 This week things are beginning to make more sense.
 Now when I read or reread the chapters assigned for homework, the concepts are much clearer.

+### Week Four
+This week the trip to FatPipe provided an opportunity to start networking with some of the people who attended.
+It also gave me a chance to "try on" my new identity as a developer.
+It was a little strange at first, but got easier with each person I interacted with.
+It was a great opportunity.